FIELD JOURNAL.

 From Static Guardrails to AI Policy Agents: 2026 Playbook for Cloud Security Teams

-I still remember the first time an “automated guardrail” saved my job.
+AI policy agents are not a replacement for static guardrails — they are what happens when static guardrails hit their operational ceiling.
+I still remember the first time an automated guardrail saved my job.
 It was 2018.
-A junior engineer, exhausted from a sprint crunch, pushed a Terraform change that would have exposed our primary production subnet directly to the internet.
-An Azure Policy definition caught the 0.0.0.0/0 route, blocked the deployment, and killed the pipeline.
-Crisis…
+A junior engineer, exhausted from a sprint crunch, pushed a Terraform change that would have exposed our primary…

 The 2-Node Trap: Why Your Proxmox “HA” Will Fail When You Need It Most (and How to Fix It)